nlp-tlp/CleanGraph/README.md

 # CleanGraph

+🎥 Click [here](https://youtu.be/zhf8XsV8cEg) to view a short video demonstration of CleanGraph.

 Correcting errors in knowledge graphs constructed from textual data is a formidable challenge using conventional tools like spreadsheet software, and is even an impossibility with platforms such as Neo4J.
 CleanGraph emerges as the solution to this issue by providing a platform designed for the efficient management of knowledge graphs, specifically those composed of semantic triples in the format of `<head, head_type, relation, tail, tail_type>`.

 CleanGraph is a robust, open-source, full-stack application that combines intuitive graph visualisation capabilities with comprehensive management features.
 Its frontend is built with React.js, promising a seamless, user-friendly experience with a responsive interface.
 Meanwhile, the backend utilises FastAPI - a cutting-edge, high-performance Python web framework, ensuring rapid and reliable application performance.
 For data storage, CleanGraph relies on SQLite, a lightweight, file-based database system that bolsters the application's efficiency.